jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/User-Agreements/Product-Terms-of-Service.md

-# Service Terms of Distributed Network Load Balancer
-These Service Terms are the effective contract concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" website in the Agreement: http://www.jdcloud.com) and you on the matters related to Distributed Network Load Balancer.
-You select to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using JD Cloud Distributed Network Load Balancer service without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
-If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.
+**These Service Terms are the effective contract concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" website in the Agreement: http://www.jdcloud.com) and you on the matters related to Load Balancer.
+You select to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using JD Cloud Load Balancer service without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
+If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.**

-       With regards to these Service Terms, you are reminded to pay extra attention on the terms of restriction and exemption, terms of JD Cloud judging and handling your violation and breach of Terms, and the optional terms of the competent court.
+**With regards to these Service Terms, you are reminded to pay extra attention on the terms of restriction and exemption, terms of JD Cloud judging and handling your violation and breach of Terms, and the optional terms of the competent court.
 Restriction and exemption terms may be bold or underlined to raise your attention.
 Please read the entire contents of these Service Terms carefully before accepting these Service Terms.
 If you have any questions about the terms of these Service Terms, please contact the relevant business department of JD Cloud to state the inquiry, and JD Cloud will explain the term contents to you.
-If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud's interpretation of the Terms, please do not conduct follow-up actions.
+If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud's interpretation of the Terms, please do not conduct follow-up actions.**

 ## 1. Service Content ##

 1.1.
-"Service" in these Terms means: JD Cloud provides you with the Distributed Network Load Balancer service and related technical and network support services displayed on www.jdcloud.com.
+"Service" in these Terms means: JD Cloud provides you with the Load Balancer service and related technical and network support services displayed on www.jdcloud.com.

 1.2.
 The service provided by JD Cloud must comply with the agreement in these Service Terms.

 ## 2. Service Charge ##

 2.1.
-The service charge will be listed and shown on your order page; you shall pay the corresponding service charge according to the current effective price system on www.jdcloud.com.
+The service charge will be listed and shown on your subscription page; you can choose the specific type of service and pay at the listed price.

-2.2.
-You may select Pay-In-Advance or Pay-As-You-Go:

-2.2.1.
-Pay-In-Advance

-2.1.1.1.
-JD Cloud will only start to provide services for you upon your payment.
+2.2 Payment mode: Please view the announcement on www.jdcloud.com for the specific deduction rules, and the current billing model and standard published on the Page shall prevail.

+2.3 JD Cloud reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the costs as agreed and JD Cloud will only provide you with services after you pay such costs.

-2.1.1.2.
-If the Parties are willing to continue cooperation after the expiration of the services, you shall pay the renewal charge within at least 7 days before the expiration of the service, so as to continue the services.
+2.4 If the Parties are willing to continue cooperation after the expiration of the Service Term, you shall pay the renewal charges not later than 7 days before the expiration of the Service Term so as to continue the services.
 If JD Cloud has adjusted the product system, names or prices at the time of renewal, the Parties agree to perform in accordance with the new product system, names or prices that are effective at that time.

-2.2.2.
-Pay-As-You-Go

-You pay after use.
-Please see the page announcement on www.jdcloud.com for the specific deduction rules, which is subject to the current effective billing mode and standard for Pay-As-You-Go issued on the page.

-2.3.
-You shall keep your account balance sufficient to ensure continuous use of the services; JD Cloud reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the charges as agreed.

-2.4 You fully understand that all the free service items or activities in the JD Cloud price system are one-off special offers from JD Cloud in addition to the normal service price.
+2.5 You fully understand that all the free service items or activities in the JD Cloud price system are one-off special offers from JD Cloud in addition to the normal service price.
 The contents of the offer do not include the modification, update and maintenance costs of the free service items, and the free service items cannot be converted into money to offset the service charge.

-2.5 You understand and agree that JD Cloud has the right to unilaterally adjust the charge standard and charging method at any time according to the actual situation without obtaining your prior consent; JD Cloud will make the best efforts within the reasonable scope to notify you in advance of the aforementioned adjustments and changes by the official website announcement, the intra-website notices or the contact information you provided; and the services purchased and paid in full amount before the adjustment date will not be affected.
+2.6 You understand and agree that JD Cloud has the right to unilaterally adjust the charge standard and charging method at any time according to the actual situation without obtaining your prior consent; JD Cloud will make the best efforts within the reasonable scope to notify you in advance of the aforementioned adjustments and changes by the official website announcement, the intra-website notices or the contact information you provided; and the services purchased and paid in full amount before the adjustment date will not be affected.

 ## 3. Rights and Obligations ##

 3.1.
 Your Rights and Obligations

 3.1.1.
 You agree to abide by these Service Terms and the relevant management specification and procedures on the service display page.
 You understand that the above contents of the agreement and specification may change from time to time.
 In the event of any changes to the contents of these Service Terms, JD Cloud shall notify you of the modified contents by announcement on the suitable coverage on http://www.jdcloud.com in advance.
 If you disagree with JD Cloud's modification of the relevant terms in these Service Terms, you have the right to stop using JD Cloud's services.
 Under this circumstance, these Service Terms shall be terminated, and JD Cloud shall settle the service charge with you (if any).
 If you continue to use JD Cloud service, you are deemed to have accepted the modifications made by JD Cloud to the relevant terms in these Service Terms.